 Students attending Southern States University are categorized by enrollment status, financial status, and academic standing: satisfactory academic progress (SAP).
 All active students are expected to maintain satisfactory academic progress in their academic program of study and maintain positive financial standing.

 Enrollment Status

-Active SSU Students are placed into four (4) categories enrollment: full-time, three-quarter time, half-time, and quarter-time.
-Former and future students can also be categorized as inactive.
+Active SSU Students are placed into one of two (2) categories of enrollment: full-time or part-time.